lllittleWhite/InstructOCR/README.md

 ## Performance

-The end-to-end recognition performances of SPTS on public benchmarks are:
+The end-to-end recognition performances of InstructOCR on public benchmarks are:

 | ICDAR 2015 | Strong | Weak | Generic | Model |
 | ------- | ------ | ---- | ------- | ----- |